I wash my face like I was my dishes.

 2. Dries quickly between uses

 I hate using washcloths because they take ages to dry.
 And you can’t use a washcloth when it’s still a bit damp, because bacteria thrive in wet environments.
-And who wants nasty bacteria on their faces?
-Konjac sponges dry a lot faster, so it’s great for those of you who, like me, have no patience, or can’t be bothered to do their laundry too often.
+Who wants nasty bacteria on their faces?!
+Not moi.
+Konjac sponges dry a lot faster, so are great for those of you who (like me) have no patience, or can’t be bothered to do their laundry too often.

 How Do You Use A Konjac Sponge?